Letterboxing (hobby): History

 The origin of letterboxing can be traced to Dartmoor, Devon, England in 1854.
 William Crossing in his Guide to Dartmoor states that a well known Dartmoor guide (James Perrott) placed a bottle for visiting cards at Cranmere Pool on the northern moor in 1854.
 From this hikers on the moors began to leave a letter or postcard inside a box along the trail (sometimes addressed to themselves, sometimes a friend or relative)—hence the name "letterboxing".
 The next person to discover the site would collect the postcards and post them.
 In 1938 a plaque and letterbox in Crossing's memory were placed at Duck's Pool on southern Dartmoor.

-The first Dartmoor letterboxes were so remote and well-hidden that only the most determined walkers would find them, allowing weeks to pass before the letter made its way home.
-Until the 1970s there were no more than a dozen such sites around the moor, usually in the most inaccessible locations.
+The first Dartmoor letterboxes were so remote and well-hidden that only the most determined walkers found them, allowing weeks to pass before the letter made its way home.
+Until the 1970s there were no more than a dozen sites around the moor, usually in the most inaccessible locations.
 Increasingly, however, letterboxes have been located in relatively accessible sites and today there are thousands of letterboxes, many within easy walking distance of the road.
 As a result, the tradition of leaving a letter or postcard in the box has been forgotten.

 Membership of the "100 Club" is open to anyone who has found at least 100 letterboxes on Dartmoor.
 Clues to the locations of letterboxes are published by the "100 Club" in an annual catalogue.
 Some letterboxes however remain "word of mouth" and the clues to their location can only be obtained from the person who placed the box.
-Some clues may also be found in other letterboxes or on the Internet, but this is more commonly for letterboxes in places other than Dartmoor, where no "100 Club" or catalogue exist.
+Some clues may also be found in other letterboxes or on the Internet.
+However, this is more common for letterboxes in places other than Dartmoor, where no "100 Club" or catalogue exist.

-Letterboxing has become a popular sport, with thousands of walkers gathering for 'box-hunts' and while in some areas of Dartmoor it is particularly popular amongst children, some of the more difficult to find boxes and tougher terrain are better suited to more experienced adults.
+Letterboxing has become a popular sport, with thousands of walkers gathering for 'box-hunts', and while in some areas of Dartmoor it is particularly popular amongst children, some of the more difficult to find boxes and tougher terrain are better suited to more experienced adults.

-Letterboxes can be found in other areas of the United Kingdom including the North York Moors and have spread all over the world.
+Letterboxes can be found in other areas of the United Kingdom, including the North York Moors, and have spread all over the world.
 The Scottish artist Alec Finlay has placed letterboxes with rubber stamp circle poems at locations around the world, including Yorkshire Sculpture Park.

-Interest in letterboxing in the U.S. is generally considered to have started with a feature article in the Smithsonian magazine in April 1998.
+Interest in letterboxing in the US is generally considered to have started with a feature article in the Smithsonian magazine in April 1998.
 Much of the terminology below is associated with letterboxing in the US and would be unfamiliar to UK letterboxers.
 The growing popularity of the somewhat similar activity of geocaching during the 2000s has increased interest in letterboxing as well.

-Clues to American letterboxes are commonly published on several different websites.